YOONNAJANG/YOONNAJANG.github.io/README.md

 ## **About**
 Hello, I am a postdoc researcher in [CopeNLU](https://www.copenlu.com/) at [University of Copenhagen](https://www.ku.dk/en) advised by Prof. [Isabelle Augenstein](https://isabelleaugenstein.github.io/index.html).
 Before joining CopeNLU, I was a student researcher in [NLP&AI Lab.](http://nlp.korea.ac.kr/) advised by Prof. [Heuiseok Lim](https://scholar.google.com/citations?user=HMTkz7oAAAAJ&hl=en) and received the Ph.D. degree in the Department of Computer Science and Engineering at [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).
 I received the B.S degree from Korea University with majors in English Language and Literature, Language, Brain and Computer (LBNC).
-I have studied natural language processing focusing on dialogue systems and commonsense reasoning.
+I have studied natural language processing, focusing on dialogue systems and commonsense reasoning.
 My current research interests broadly lie in language models, particularly their factuality and explainability.
 I aim to make AI models more beneficial to humans and society.

 ## **Education**